Elizabeth 'Betty' Burns: Life and character

 Elizabeth "Betty" Burns is said to have been born on 31 March 1791 in Leith, Midlothian, Edinburgh.
 Elizabeth was without doubt the daughter of Anna Park and Robert Burns.
 Jean Armour brought up Elizabeth, as one of her own family, commenting that "Our Robin should hae had twa wives."
 She received, at the age of 21, the sum of £200 from the fund raised by her father's admirers as organised by Sir James Shaw.
 A sum of £260 was raised by public subscription that helped her and John in their declining years.

 Betty had her father's looks and the neighbours at Leith were aware of her parentage.
-Jean gave her grand-daughter the surname 'Burns' after her husband's death.
+Jean gave her granddaughter the surname 'Burns' after her husband's death.
 She is said to have resembled Burns more than any of his other children.

-It is recorded that she visited Janet Little, the 'Scotch Milkmaid' poet at Loudoun Castle shorly before she died in March 1813.
+It is recorded that she visited Janet Little, the 'Scotch Milkmaid' poet at Loudoun Castle shortly before she died in March 1813.